ietf-wg-acme/acme/draft-ietf-acme-acme.md

 arbitrarily choosing an IP from the set of A and AAAA records to which the domain name resolves.

+port (optional, integer):
+: A TCP port between 1 and 1023 (inclusive).
+If given, the server MUST connect on this port instead of the default TCP port (80).

 ~~~~~~~~~~
 /* BEGIN JWS-signed content */
 {